Welcome to the Funny Dictionary!

-A lot has changed in the years since I published the first 100 experimental copies of The Funny Dictionary.
+A lot has changed in the years since I started compiling The Funny Dictionary, way back in 2011.

 National and international politics seem more polarised than ever.
 Government and family budgets are tighter.
 Even the main resource I used to compile The Funny Dictionary, the National Library’s Trove resource, has faced existential threats.

 Perhaps it’s because I’ve reached middle-age that it seems many of my friends are also doing it tough these days.
 They might be trying to cope with a recent death or illness of a loved-one, experiencing physical illness themselves, or confronting a mental illness.
 As I have revealed on my personal website, I, too, struggle to keep the black dog at bay.

 Those struggles allow me to explain one of the main purposes of The Funny Dictionary: An A–Z of Kids' Funny Definitions.
 I want to give respite, however slight and however brief, to people facing hard times.
 Whether you have a chronic disease or a disability or infirmness or depression or you are just having a bad day, I hope you can take time out to forget your problems, even for just a little while.